bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Mobile First Demo</h4>

-Adding media queries to our previous example, we overwrote a handful of styles in order to have a better layout on viewports under 420 pixels wide.
-Rewriting this code to use the mobile styles first by default then adding media queries to adjust for viewports over 420 pixels wide we build the following:
+<p>Adding media queries to our previous example, we overwrote a handful of
+styles in order to have a better layout on viewports under 420 pixels wide.
+Rewriting this code to use the mobile styles first by default then adding media queries to adjust for viewports over 420 pixels wide we build the following:</p>

 <details>
   <summary>Mobile First Demo</summary>